-- 2. Copy over pi.c from ~ese150/lab9: cp ~ese150/lab9/pi.c . - 3.
+- Copy over pi.c from ~ese150/lab9: cp ~ese150/lab9/pi.c . - 3.
 Read through the pi.c code. [hint: you can bring it up in an editor like nano as you did on earlier parts; or you can use a command like more pi.c to browse through it on a terminal; or you can use scp to copy the file to your local machine where you can use your favorite text editor.]
 The program iteratively estimates pi, periodically printing out its current estimate. - a. note what it prints at each reporting interval. - b. note the default label is set to the pid. - c. note options to control label, reporting interval, and iterations. - 4.
 Compile the pi program: gcc -o pi pi.c - 5.
 Restart htop in a separate window. - 6.
-Run the program to see what it does: ./pi - Run the program twice in series: ./pi ; ./pi The semicolon tells the shell that the first command has ended and what follows is another command to be executed after the first command completes. - 8.
-Capture a screen shot of the output from running the above command. - 9.
+Run the program to see what it does: ./pi - 7.
+Run the program twice in series: ./pi ; ./pi The comicelen tells the shell that the first command has ended and w

+The semicolon tells the shell that the first command has ended and what follows is another command to be executed after the first command completes.

+- 8. Capture a screen shot of the output from running the above command. - 9.
 From htop and from the printed output, how do you know that the processes for the two executions of pi run in series? - 10.
-Run the program in background: . /pi $\,$ &
+Run the program in background: ./pi $\ \ \ \&$